 Because this is the first time in modern history that the United States has completely shut down its economy to address a pandemic, no legal precedent for addressing this issue exists.
 Given the billions of dollars at stake, we anticipate that insurers will uniformly deny all business interruption claims on the basis that either there is no covered event (i.e. no “loss or damage” to property), or that one or more exclusions apply.
 This issue will ultimately be decided by the courts.

 Determining whether COVID-19 related losses are covered under one or more insurance policies is a complex process.
 Policies are usually hundreds of pages long and use specialized language, the interpretation of which is subject to numerous legal rules.

-PARRIS Insurance Attorneys have decades of experience suing and recovering millions of dollars from insurance companies.
-PARRIS Law is offering free consultations to businesses financially impacted by the current shutdown.
+PARRIS insurance attorneys have decades of experience recovering millions of dollars from insurance companies.
+PARRIS Law is offering free consultations to California businesses financially impacted by the coronavirus shutdowns.
 We will review your policies at no cost, and advise whether you may be entitled to compensation from your insurance company.
-To start your free case consultation, call PARRIS at (661) 485-2072 or email email@example.com.
+To start your free case consultation, call PARRIS at (661) 485-2072 or email [email protected]